LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 {
   "query": {
     "match": {
-      "Specify the field you want to search":{
+      "Specify the field you want to search": {
-        "query":"Enter search terms",
+        "query": "Enter search terms",
         "operator": "and"
       }
     }
   }
 }
 ```